Tuesday 20 May 1941

 Winston Churchill, during his remarks in the House of Commons, refuses to comment on Rudolf Hess.

 British Government: Prime Minister Churchill takes questions in the House of Commons.
-Among other things, he refuses requests to appoint a Minister of Civil Defence or a minister devoted to development of military armoured formations.
+Among other things, he refuses requests to appoint a Minister of Civil Defence or a minister devoted to the development of military armored formations.

 German Government: Apparently completely unconcerned about Operation Mercury, Adolf Hitler drives down to Munich to spend two days at his old apartment there - and not at nearby Berchtesgaden.
 What he does during such solitary visits is not known.
 His next meeting will be on the 22nd.